Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Aitkenvale, placing the area among the bottom 25% of areas assessed nationally

-This financial year, there have been $15.5 million in commercial approvals, indicating steady commercial investment activity.
+This financial year has seen $15.5 million in commercial approvals, indicating steady commercial investment activity.
 Compared to the rest of Queensland, Aitkenvale records significantly lower building activity, 53.0% below the regional average per person.
-This limited new supply generally supports stronger demand and values for established homes, though development activity has increased recently.
-This activity is also under the national average, suggesting the area's established nature and potential planning limitations.
-Recent construction comprises 30.0% standalone homes and 70.0% attached dwellings, marking a significant shift from existing housing patterns (currently 75.0% houses).
-This skew towards compact living offers affordable entry pathways, attracting downsizers, investors, and first-time purchasers.
-With around 404 people per approval, Aitkenvale indicates a mature market.
+The limited new supply generally supports stronger demand and values for established homes, though development activity has increased recently.
+This activity remains under the national average, suggesting the area's established nature and potential planning limitations.
+Recent construction comprises 30.0% standalone homes and 70.0% attached dwellings, a significant shift from existing housing patterns (currently 75.0% houses), indicating diminishing developable land availability and responding to evolving lifestyle preferences and housing affordability needs.
+With approximately 404 people per approval, Aitkenvale indicates a mature market.
+Given the expected stable or declining population, reduced pressure on housing is anticipated, potentially creating opportunities for buyers in the area.

 Frequently Asked Questions - Development